Louvki/louvki.github.io/README.md

-# Lukas Vis Portfolio 2
+# Lukas Vis Portfolio

-This is a portfolio website built with SvelteKit, converted from the original Next.js version.
+This is a portfolio website built using Svelte.
+Originally built with NextJs and then ported for easier development experience.

 ## Getting Started